 There are over 7,500 varieties of apples.
 Many of the less well-known varieties will have to be trial and error as to where they fall on the tart-sweet scale.

-It also explains why you’re typically going to reach for a honeycrisp or fuji apple over a granny smith.
-The honeycrisp and fuju apples are juicier (and sweeter as well).
+This explains why you’re typically going to reach for a Honeycrisp or Fuji apple over a granny smith when eating apples raw.
+The Honeycrisp and Fuji apples are crunchier, juicier, and sweeter.

 Fuji – sweet